Why paperless onboarding?

 Not to bring about nightmares of a compliance audit, but if you can’t confidently say you have the right forms from the right employees and deadlines for each are being met, then you may one day be speaking with an auditor.
 Don’t sweat it.
 Paperless systems make staying current on onboarding processes not only easy, but less worrisome.
 Digital onboarding software allows you to build workflows with automated reminders that reach out to employees when deadlines are nearing.

-Speaking of best practices, because the paperwork pieces will be easier to master and submit, you and the HR team will have more time to focus on some of the other important best practices.
+Speaking of onboarding best practices, because the paperwork pieces will be easier to master and submit, you and the HR team will have more time to focus on some of the other important best practices.
 This includes designing a great onboarding program that develops productive and engaged employees.
 Onboarding programs aren’t all about paperwork and meeting tax form deadlines.
 If you think so, you might be one of companies experiencing high turnover of new hires (33% of new hires seek new employment within the first 6 months).

 Experts are backing you